 “Getting sick was the best thing that ever happened to me,” she said.
 “I found a sport I loved.
 I don’t think I was going to make it in the WNBA.
 The LPGA has been wonderful.”

 Her character on ABC’s “The Secret Life of the American Teenager” had little to hide — she was a cheerleader who didn’t shy away from the uniform’s standard short skirts and sleeveless tops.

 But in real life, Megan Park was hiding a secret about her body: She had been living with RA for 10 years.

 “I had all the classic symptoms: extreme joint swelling, different pain, the inability to do certain things that everyone else could,” Park told People magazine in 2015.
 “That’s when I knew that something wasn’t right.”

-When the actress made her diagnosis public, she did so to let other people living with RA know they weren’t alone.
+When the actor made her diagnosis public, she did so to let other people living with RA know that they weren’t alone.

 James Coburn, who played in popular western films like “The Magnificent Seven” and “Hell Is for Heroes,” was sidelined just as his career was getting hot because his joints were too painful to work.